A Guide to Excellence Through Integrity

 All employees must comply with the provisions of UT System Policy 165 Information Resources Use and Security Policy which includes the following provisions:

-- Employees may not request disclosure of a social security number if it is not necessary and relevant to the purposes of the health science center and the particular function for which the employee is responsible.
+- Employees may not request disclosure of a social security number if it is not necessary and relevant to the purposes of the university and the particular function for which the employee is responsible;

 - Employees may not disclose social security numbers to unauthorized persons or entities;